 – Beverley Bostock, Nurse Practitioner who sat on the National Review of Asthma Deaths and Asthma Lead for the Association of Respiratory Nurse Specialists

-Download our report to read our full recommendations and analysis.
+Download the report to read our full recommendations.

 Updating the outdated prescription charges exemptions list